cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   ---------------------------

   // -> substring() method returns the part of the string between given start and end indexes.
   // -> \ is an escape character in JS.
-Special characters (quotation marks, and \) can be written using \ in front of them, so that they'll be perceived as normal characters.
+Special characters (quotation marks, and \) can be written using \ in front of them so that they'll be perceived as normal characters.
   // -> \n is also an escape notation that adds a new line.

   const str = "I\'ll keep coming"